crystal-community/cossack/README.md

 Middleware are custom classes that are injected in between Client and Connection.
 They allow you to intercept request or response and modify them.

-Middleware class should be inherited from `Cossack::Middleware` and implement `#call(Cossack::Request) : Response` interface.
+Middleware class should be inherited from `Cossack::Middleware` and implement `#call(Cossack::Request) : Cossack::Response` interface.
 It also should execute `app.call(request)` in order to forward a request.

 Let's implement simple middleware that prints all requests: